jespb/Python-M3GP/README.txt

 		- If the value is set to 1, the multiprocessing library will not be used
 		- By default, this value is set to 1.

-	[-s]
-		- This flag will remove all outputs